claissg/remote_amsi_bypass/README.md

 C:\Users\example\Desktop>remote_process_amsi_bypass.exe
 ```

-You may get an error message 'Unhandled Exception: System.AccessViolationException: Attempted to read or write protected memory.', However, AMSI should now be disabled in the PowerShell instance.
+AMSI should now be disabled in the PowerShell instance.

 To disable AMSI in PowerShell by loading a DLL, compile amsi_bypass_dll.cs:
 ```